 - Optional require the current password in order to change it

-The screenshot below shows the output of the "Change Frontend User Password" plugin after the user tried to submit
+The screenshot below shows the output of the "Change Frontend User Password" plugin after the user tried to submit a weak password.

 Install the extension from the TYPO3 Extension Repository or using composer and add the Static Typoscript "Change password for frontend users" to your TypoScript template.